Parental alienation is when one parent denies access to a child or severely limits the other parent’s involvement.

 The long-term outcomes for children who have experienced parental alienation are not good.
 Some of the outcomes experienced include:

 - Difficulty with future relationships

-If you believe that your child is the victim of parental alienation, you must seek an attorney familiar with parental alienation, its legal consequences, and emotional outcomes.
+If you believe that your child is the victim of parental alienation, you must seek an attorney familiar with parental alienation and its legal consequences and emotional outcomes.
 There is nothing more heartbreaking than watching a child become the pawn in a dispute between two parents.
-It’s important to take action and manage your child’s emotional damage.
-South Florida Legal Rescue is a law firm that is familiar with parental alienation and how it will impact your case.
+I am attorney Jennifer H. Milne, and I know how important it is to take action and manage your child’s emotional damage.
+At my firm, South Florida Legal Rescue, I am familiar with parental alienation and how it will impact your case.
 Parental alienation is illegal in Florida.
-Call 561-303-0400 to discuss you case today!
+Call 561-303-0400 to discuss your case today!